mishazahid/csv_agent/README.md

 * Run the noteobok titled "csv_agent.ipynb" to run the application

 ### Caution
 The "allow_dangerous_code" parameter has been set to "True" in the LLM.
 It may generate malicious code as it is AI generated.
+It is best practice to run this in a containerised environment.